 Grace’s face changed at once.
 Not fear.
 Recognition.

-“She wrote about your son,” Ethan said softly.
+“She wrote about your son,” Ethan said quietly.

-For a long moment Grace did not speak.
+For a long moment Grace did not answer.

-Then she sat down on the small stool by the ironing board as if her legs had stopped trusting her.
+Then she sat down on the little stool by the ironing board as if her legs no longer fully trusted her.

 “He was six,” she said at last.
 “A fever that turned too quickly.
 This was before hospitals took people like me seriously unless there was money in the room.”